SDFIdk/genericode-xml-filter/README.md

 - XSLT for import: location of [gc2ods.xsl](src/gc2ods.xsl) in your local working copy
 - Template for import: (leave empty)

 LibreOffice uses the [libxslt](https://gitlab.gnome.org/GNOME/libxslt/-/wikis/home) library.
-This can be verified by adding the following comment to the output somewhere. libxslt provides an implementation of [XSLT 1.0](https://www.w3.org/TR/xslt-10/) and also supports most [EXSLT extension functions](https://exslt.github.io/).
+This can be verified by adding the following comment to the output somewhere. libxslt provides an implementation of [XSLT 1.0](https://www.w3.org/TR/xslt-10/) and also supports most [EXSLT extension functions](https://exslt.github.io/) (functions in a namespace that starts with `http://exslt.org/`).

 ```xml
 <xsl:comment>